Work visa in Kenya

 Residence permit class G

-Kenyan class G visas are for foreign investors investing and working in a specific trade, business, or consultancy in Kenya.
-The minimum capital requirement is $100,000.
+Kenyan Class G visas are issued to foreign investors intending to engage in a specific trade, business, or consultancy in Kenya.
+One of the key requirements is a minimum capital investment of USD 100,000.

 Residence permit class I